 Gus retired at age 65 in 1986 but continued to consult for the firm on a near full time basis for an additional 2 years, and sporadically for a few years following.
 As a retiree, Gus found that his workload did not decrease—in fact he found himself heavily involved in many projects that had been placed on hold for a long, long time including building electronic projects, fishing, and reading.
 In addition, he was able to start work on the Alumni History of CH2M HILL, where he devoted nearly 15 years of his life.

 Gus passed away on April 4, 2010, at the age of 89.
 Until his death, Gus continued to be a tireless worker on the Alumni History.
 The history now contains many of his contributions.
 Given that Gus was the original “creator” of the history, his continued involvement comes as no surprise.
 Readers may find a short description of how this all began in the Reflections section or by clicking on Birth of a Notion.

 PDX Farewell to Gus

 M. Dean Parsons

-Dean joined CH2M in 1959 in the Corvallis office, where he served as a Project Engineer and Manager on several water and wastewater projects for communities throughout Oregon.
-Dean left the firm in 1967 to pursue other interests, including his masters degree, before returning in 1974 to again serve as a Project Manager and Manager of Recruiting and Staff Manager for the next 19 years.
+Dean joined the firm in 1959 in the Corvallis office, where he served as a Project Engineer and Manager on several water and wastewater projects for communities throughout Oregon.
+Dean left the firm in 1967 to pursue other interests, including his Master’s Degree, before returning in 1974 to again serve as a Project Manager and Manager of Recruiting and Staff Manager for the next 19 years.

 Joseph E. (Joe) Patten